FinalCallAuction/FinalCall/README.md

 ## how i run it

-1. cd into finalcall-frontend, run `npm start`
+1. using eclipse, clone FinalCall repo, (switch to branch if necessary), right click FinalCall_FinalCall, `Run as...` then `Spring Boot App`
-2. in eclipse IDE, right-click finalcall project, run as 'Spring Boot App'
+2. cd into finalcall-frontend, run `npm install` then `npm start`
 3. cross fingers